How Does Cannabis Help With Concussions and Brain Injuries?

 If you prefer, you can just stick to another dose of the CBD tincture or gel capsule you chose for daily use.
 Keep in mind that these ingestible products have a significantly longer onset, up to 90 minutes before you experience the full effects.

-Many people discover that the best way to manage these effects is by combining multiple CBD products in a way that provides constant preventative and therapeutic coverage.
-Below are some products that passed our Buyer’s Guide test that we recommend for managing concussions and brain injuries.
+Many people discover that the best way to manage these effects is by combining multiple CBD products in a way that provides constant preventative and therapeutic coverage, like by combining topicals and ingestible products.

 What is the correct CBD dosage to help treat concussions and brain injuries?